jdlaughman/PythonForWaivers/README.md

 This repository is a list of python exercies to demonstrate a basic proficiency level in object oriented porgramming.

 All examples can be executed as working code in any IDE that supports python (Visual Studio Code, PyCharm, etc) *except* for the API example.
-The API example will not execute because the personal API key was ommitted.
+The API example will not execute because the API key was ommitted.
 Also, no image / image file path is included.

 Short explanation of each file follows below

 W_GenerateDice.py - Use lists, for loops and while to create virtual set of dice that can be rerolled

-W_SimpleRPG.py - Use classes and dictionaries to create a role-playing character that battles a randomly selected enemy
+W_SimpleRPG.py - Use classes and dictionaries to create a role-playing character that battles a randomly selected enemy W_SimpleRPG_inheritcance.py - Updated version of SimpleRPG that incorporates additonal uses of classes with inheritcance to create enemy with more references to class objects throughout code

 W_NormalEquationForLinear.py - Use matrix multiplicaiton via numpy module and matplotlib to caluclate and display linear regression intercept and coefficient.
 The output focuses on plotting a chart that includes the intercept and coefficient.